PHILOSOPHY OF MUSIC

 The Marching Band is open to all students in grades 9 through 12, with exceptions made for 8th grade band students, who may perform on their major instrument.
 Selected 7th graders may also participate in the Honor Guard.
 The band performs at pre-game and halftime during each home and away football game.
 Students also participate in a few parades, band festivals and in-school pep rallies throughout the school year.
 Regular rehearsals are held every Tuesday and Thursday during marching season, with a few Wednesday rehearsals before key performances.
 All after-school rehearsals will be held from 3:15-5:15 PM.
 Students are to report to the band room for each rehearsal.
 They will be dismissed from the band room at the end of each rehearsal.

 School-owned instruments: Each student who wishes to sign out a school-owned instrument must complete the appropriate form.
 These forms are available from the director.
-Students are responsible for general maintenance and cleaning.
+Students are responsible for general maintenance and care.
 If a student damages an instrument, he/she is responsible for the repair costs.
 Any damage that occurs through normal wear-and-tear will be the school district’s responsibility.

-Summer rehearsals: Each large subsection of the band will rehearse for 2-4 hours one day a week during the summer, beginning in June.
+Summer rehearsals: Each subsection of the band will rehearse for 2-4 hours one day a week during the summer, beginning in July.
 These practices are strictly music and band front “routine” rehearsals, and it is important that all band members attend in order to learn the music and routines for the season.

 Band Camp: Band Camp is a mandatory two-week session for all marching band members.
-It is held at the school each day from 8 AM-4 PM.
+It is held at the school each day from 8 AM-3 PM.
 Lunch will be provided to the students during Band Camp.
 Students must wear comfortable athletic shoes (no sandals) and should come to camp prepared to spend a great deal of time in the sun.
 These two weeks are very physically taxing, so students should prepare accordingly.